mugudhan-ramalingam/RadioactivityMonitor/README.md

 # Radioactivity Monitor

-This solution contains a small console application that simulates reading radioactivity levels, along with a separate MSTest project that includes unit tests for the `Alarm` class.
+This repository contains a small console application and a set of unit tests for the 'Alarm' class.

-The `Alarm` class raises an alarm whenever the sensor reading falls outside the expected range of 17 to 21.
-To keep the code testable without modifying the main logic, a simple `ISensor` interface was introduced, and a lightweight `FakeSensor` is used inside the test project to provide fixed values during testing.
+The 'Alarm' is responsible for checking radioactivity values coming from a sensor and triggering the alarm when the reading goes outside the allowed range.

 ---